Getting to know BW/4HANA

 All about the ADSO

-I spent most of my time investigating ADSOs.
+I had a look at Open ODS Views and HANA CompositeProviders, but I spent most of my time investigating ADSOs.
 I was pleasantly surprised by the ADSO model templates, which simplify the modeling process.
 For a detailed read on ADSO functionality, you can have a look at my article here.

 The first thing that I noticed when I started working with BW/4HANA was the Eclipse layout.
 Compared to the BW RSA1 transaction in SAP GUI, there’s remarkably less clutter.
 It would have been even better if they had replaced the old SAP GUI, but it’s an improvement nonetheless.
 Secondly, I saw that the Graphical Data Flow Modeler has become the central place to model data flows.
 No more modeling in RSA1!